Z3r0XG/ckpool-lhr/README.md

 > [!NOTE]
 > Mining on testnet may create cascading solved blocks when difficulty is 1.
 > This is normal behavior optimized for mainnet where block solving is rare.

+> [!NOTE]
+> ckpool-lhr focuses on solo mode.
+Pooled and proxy modes are available but untested.